 I foolishly attended the orchid show last weekend with my checkbook on hand, with the result that I now have half a shelf of mostly “easy” orchids under lights in the kitchen.
 Most were in flower when I bought them, and you can see them here.

 However, the one that is not blooming has perhaps the most interesting history.
-That is the one generally known as Neofinetia falcata (recently reclassified as Vanda falcata), the “samurai” orchid.
+That is Neofinetia falcata (recently reclassified as Vanda falcata), the “samurai” orchid.
 According to the Fūkiran Society of America website,

 Furan or wind orchid, the Japanese name for Neofinetia falcata, started to be called ‘Fūki-ran’, which means the orchid of the rich and noble people.
 Many years ago, only the rich and royalty could own Fūkiran, and they searched the country far and wide for rare and unusual varieties.
 These plants were often covered by a gold or silver net in order to protect them, and people had to cover their mouths with Kaishi (a thin paper usually used for calligraphy) in order not to breathe on the plants while they appreciated them.
 This, by the way, is the same way the Japanese appreciate a great sword.

 Although prices have come down over the centuries, some varieties can still be pricey: